Crowley’s Ridge Gravel Trail

 Rolling hills, rugged ravines, rich farmlands, spectacular hardwood forests & welcoming Delta culture

-Born by windblown glacier dust hitting river fog in the days of the woolly mammoth, Crowley’s Ridge is a unique ecoregion spanning from southern Missouri to the Mississippi River at Helena, Arkansas.
+Born by windblown glacier dust hitting river fog in the days of the woolly mammoth, the saber-toothed tiger, and the dire wolf.
+Crowley’s Ridge is a unique ecoregion spanning from southern Missouri to the Mississippi River at Helena, Arkansas.
 Elevated 250 feet above the surrounding Mississippi Alluvial Plain, the spine of the ridge offers riders a perfect opportunity to explore this vast hidden gem.

 • Remote, hilly and well-maintained gravel roads that wind and flow across rugged terrain and fertile farmlands